AmusedDiffuser/BlenderOSC/Development-Guidelines.md

-##Here are some detailed notes for the programmer who will create these tools:
+## Here are some detailed notes for the programmer who will create these tools:

-- For the blender add-on (BlenderOSC):
+### - For the blender add-on (BlenderOSC):

   - The add-on should be written in Python and use the Blender Python API and the NodeOSC addon API.
 It should also use the oscPy and python-osc modules for handling OSC messages and the rtmidi module for handling MIDI messages.